sterny5/sterny5/Project3_code3.md

   AAusage[i,] <- AAinPos
 }
 ```
-## Generates data frame of amino acid use across all organisms/IDs
+## Generates data frame of amino acid frequency at each residue within a specific grouping
 > This is very similar code to above, however, here, instead of obtaining the ***total number*** of each type of amino acid at a residue position for ***all*** organisms/IDs, it calculates the ***percentage*** of each amino acid found at each residue ***within groups*** of organisms/IDs.

 ### Merge group label with already generated concatenated sequencing data frame